peter-sattler/money-transfer-ui/README.md

 ## Assumptions / Limitations

-:moneybag: I did NOT strive for cross-browser compatibility (Safari only)
+:moneybag: I did NOT strive for cross-browser compatibility (tested on Safari only)
 :moneybag: Customer images are available for pre-loaded data only
 :moneybag: Bidirectional mapping of customer and account entities in the API layer forced the front-end to make separate AJAX calls for customer data and accounts data on the customer detail page
 :moneybag: REST service should assign account number.
 It should not be the responsibility of the front-end